 Regarding the procedure itself, many people ask, “But won’t I have a scar?”

-And the implants themselves are soft and feel the same as a normal chin.
+A small incision is indeed made underneath the chin in order to insert the implant.
+This incision, however, is inconspicuous and hard to find once it has healed.
+The implants themselves are soft and feel the same as a normal chin.
 These implants are typically tapered to mimic the natural shape of a chin.

 Some of our happiest patients are our postoperative chin augmentation patients because we can create a dramatic — but natural — result with such a simple procedure.